constantinevassil/tc-kubernetes-vmware-macos/single-machine/README.md

 # tc-kubernetes-virtualbox-macos

-Vagrant config to run a full local Kubernetes cluster using the source directory from your Mac.
+Vagrant config to run a full local Kubernetes cluster using the source directory from your Mac under VMWare Fusion.

 ## Getting started